-How to Can Homemade Italian Marinara Sauce
+How to Can Marinara Sauce

 Homemade marinara sauce is a world away from the stuff you buy in the grocery store.
 It’s loaded with vitamins and nutrients, and not tainted by BPA, additives, and high fructose corn syrup.
 Don’t be put off by the hands-on time needed to make this.
 Consider that if you made 14 from-scratch spaghetti dinners, it would take you far more time than the six hours that these two batches of sauce took.

 Prep the tomatoes

-Once the tomatoes are cool enough to easily handle, use your fingers to dig the stem end out of the tomato and discard it.
+- Once the tomatoes are cool enough to easily handle, use your fingers to dig the stem end out of the tomato and discard it.
 Then, squeeze the tomato over your blender – the skin should slide right off and leave you with a blender full of pulp.
 You don’t need to remove the seeds.
-Process in the blender for about 30 seconds, resulting in a nice slightly chunky puree.
+Pulse in the blender for about 30 seconds, resulting in a nice slightly chunky puree.

-Meanwhile, using either a food processor or your blender, puree 2 bell peppers (any color), 2 large onions, and 1 or 2 heads of garlic.
+- Meanwhile, using either a food processor or your blender, puree 2 bell peppers (any color), 2 large onions, and 1 or 2 heads of garlic.

-Add the tomatoes and veggies to a large stockpot.
+- Add the tomatoes and veggies to a large stockpot.
 Then add the following seasonings – the first amount is per pound of tomatoes, and the second amount is for a 7 quart batch of sauce.

 - Fill sanitized quart jars with sauce, allowing 1 inch of headspace.